 They were handed a gift in champion select.
 Alliance had paused the game illegally in the previous game, and so were penalized with the loss of one of their champion bans in the final match.
 They eliminated Soraka and Ryze, leaving Nidalee, a champion banned in every other LCS playoff match so far, for Fnatic.

 Though that doesn’t mean they were happy about it.
-To a certain extent, it forced Fnatic's hand,
+To a certain extent, it forced Fnatic’s hand, making them pick a powerful champion who they likely hadn’t planned on using.

 “We wanted them to ban Nidalee actually, so we were pissed that we had to pick her,” Martínez said.